APISuite/apisuite-billing-extension/README.md

 - Database migrations should be planed/created in a gradual way to avoid breaking changes (example: renaming a column can be done in 2 steps: create new column; change code to start using new column; delete old column when code no longer references it)

+### Integration tests

+Beside good old unit tests, this projects also has integration tests on the data access layer.

+To run integration tests, a database is required.
+Use `TEST_DB_URI` to configure the connection URl, similarly to the application one.

+Database integration tests live in `src/models` and have `src/models/index.test.ts` as a starting point.
+This is necessary because of the necessity to run migrations and seed data before the test suite is executed.

 ### Environment variables

 All variables used in code are documented in `src/config/schema.js`.